 Black Forest Green

 Do not select the paint color based on the visual samples shown here.
 Obtain a Benjamin Moore color chart to make the final decision.

-Exterior shutters can also be purchased primed.
-We use a PPG Seal Grip acrylic universal primer / sealer for wood shutters and Insl-x Corotech oil based primer for composite shutters.
+Exterior shutters can be purchased primed.
+Benjamin Moore Aqua Lock Plus acrylic water-based universal primer / sealer is an excellent base coat for wood shutters.
+Benjamin Moore high performance oil primer / sealer is used for composite shutters.
+Both primers are sprayed for complete coverage to seal the porous raw surface, block stains and prevent bleed-through.
 The medium gray primed surface will need to be sanded with 220 grit sandpaper and wiped clear of dust before painting.
-The panels should then be fully covered by a quality exterior paint.
+The panels should then be fully covered by a quality latex exterior paint.

-ShutterLand wood outdoor shutters can be ordered unfinished.
+ShutterLand composite and wood outdoor shutters can be ordered unfinished.
 Natural panels are kiln dried and arrive ready to lightly sand and prime or stain.
-Wood shutters with any composite components can be primed but not stained.
+Wood shutters with any composite components can not be stained.
 Composite shutters can be ordered unfinished, but it can be difficult for the prime coat to adhere.
 We recommend ordering pre-primed or fully painted composite shutters.

-Unfinished shutters have been pre-sanded.
+Unfinished shutters will arrive pre-sanded.
 However, some light touch-up sanding may be necessary before priming or staining.
 Finishing outdoor panels for protection from the elements is strongly recommended before installation.

 If having a third party finish and install new house shutters, plan well in advance.
-Manufacturing of outside shutters currently require about 5 weeks.
+Manufacturing of outside shutters time, which is posted on the page outlining production and shipping times.
 Transportation of the shipment takes a week on average.
 Order outdoor panels and hardware in plenty of time for on-site house painters or carpenters to finish and install.
 It is a good idea to have the product in hand before the contractor arrives because they often work on tight schedules.